 - blood work

-- the severity and extent of disease
+- the severity and extent of the cancer

-- your age and general health
+- your age and health

 - your expected response to treatment